A Travel Price Comparison for Australia Alice Springs vs. Adelaide for Hiking, Families, Couples, and Backpackers

 Which is Bigger, Alice Springs or Adelaide?

-Adelaide is bigger, and its population is about 41 times larger than the population of Alice Springs.
-When comparing the population of Alice Springs vs. Adelaide, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Adelaide has a larger population, and is about 40 times larger than the population of Alice Springs.
+When comparing the sizes of Alice Springs and Adelaide, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.